Multimode magnon-phonon cavity driven by symmetry-locked strain fields

-We use cooperativity, $C=\frac{g^2}{\kappa_\mathrm{m}\kappa_\mathrm{p}}$, to characterize the magnon-phonon coupling \cite{berk2019strongly}, where $g$ is the coupling strength given by the half of the anticrossing gap size $g$ = $\Delta\mathit{f}_\mathrm{min}$/2.
+We use cooperativity, $C=\frac{\Gamma^2}{\kappa_\mathrm{m}\kappa_\mathrm{p}}$, to quantify the magnon-phonon coupling \cite{berk2019strongly}, where $\Gamma$ is the coupling strength given by the half of the avoided crossing gap size $\Gamma$ = $\Delta\mathit{f}_\mathrm{min}$/2.
 The $\kappa_\mathrm{m}$ and $\kappa_\mathrm{p}$ denote the dissipation rate (HWHM) of the magnon and phonon in the uncoupled regime, respectively.
-Here, the magnon dissipation rate can be estimated using $\kappa_\mathrm{m}$ = $\alpha\mathit{f}$, where $\mathit{f}$ is the resonance frequency, and $\alpha$ is the effective damping constant~\cite{PhysRevB.109.014437}.
+Here, the magnon dissipation rate can be estimated using $\kappa_\mathrm{m}$ = $\Delta f_0+\alpha\mathit{f}$, where $\Delta f_0$ is the inhomogeneous broadening, $\mathit{f}$ is the resonance frequency, and $\alpha$ is the effective damping constant~\cite{PhysRevB.109.014437}.
 The $\alpha$ value is extracted from the linear fit of the FMR linewidth (details in Sec.
-4 of the Supplemental Materials \cite{sm}).
-We obtain $\alpha$ = 0.003 at 250 K, which is comparable to the previously reported value in LSMO thin films~\cite{acs.nanolett.4c02697}.
+5 of the Supplemental Materials).
+We obtain $\alpha$ = 0.003 $\pm$ 0.001 at 250 K, which is comparable to the previously reported value (0.0045) in LSMO thin films~\cite{acs.nanolett.4c02697}.
 Table I summarizes the coupling strength, dissipation rates, and cooperativity of the two magnon polarons, and both fall into the strong coupling regime ($C>1$)~\cite{PhysRevLett.113.156401}.

-When the sample is cooled down to $T$ = 80 K, as shown in Fig.~\ref{80K}(a), the most profound change is that the single magnon band splits into three.
+We then cool down the sample to $T$ = 80 K. As shown in Fig.~\ref{80K}(a), the most profound change is that the single magnon band splits into three branches.
 Upon further cooling to 50 K, the left and right magnon bands further separate from the middle one (see details in Sec.
-5 of the Supplemental Material \cite{sm}).
+6 of the Supplemental Material).
 Such splitting of the magnon band can be attributed to the structural phase transition of STO, in which the tetragonality breaks the isotropy of the crystalline axis of the cubic structure -- the three bands are associated with the elongated axis along [001], [100], and [010] directions, respectively.
-The specific assignment of the split magnon bands is rigorously validated using our analytical model, which will be discussed later.
+The assignment of the split magnon bands is rigorously corroborated by our analytical model, which will be discussed later.